18F/handbook/pages/about-us/code-of-conduct.md

 ### Conduct Unbecoming a Federal Employee

-Federal employees can be subject to appropriate discipline, up to and including removal, for conduct unbecoming a federal employee, which is conduct which is unattractive; unsuitable; detracting from one's character or reputation; or creates an unfavorable impression.
+Federal employees can be subject to appropriate discipline, up to and including removal, for conduct unbecoming a federal employee, which is conduct that is unattractive; unsuitable; detracting from one's character or reputation; or creates an unfavorable impression.
 Abusive and demeaning remarks to and about others in the workplace, and sexual remarks, which do not rise to the level of